Best in Covid AppiOS app design, UX, UI

 I made wireframes, sketches and prototypes in Figma and used Figma Mirror to test the sizes, colors and interactions directly on my phone.

-Best in Covid is going through user testing (May 2021).
-Soon available on the App Store!
+Best in Covid is now available on the App Store!

 The more detailed app icon for the App Store and the simpler one for the phone desktop